 It is another weekend where bet slips have to be made in anticipation of winning the Mega Jackpot if not the lucrative bonuses offered.
 Therefore it is in our greatest interest to provide an in-depth analysis of the upcoming matches in an effort to help you come up with a winning bet slip.
 Below is a breakdown of the individual matches in the Mega jackpot.

 AFC ESKILSTUNA vs HELSINGBORG

-In Sweden’s Allsvenskan Eskilstuna meet Helsingborg in an interesting matchup, Eskilstuna are fifteenth in the league table whereas their opponents Helsingborg are fourteenth on the table with only three points separating them thus Helsingborg have eight points while their opponents have five points.
-Helsingborg have lost four and drawn one of their last five matches while Eskilstuna have drawn two, lost two and won one of their last matches.
-In their last recent two meetings they drew in one match and Eskilstuna won one match away from home.
-Statistically Eskilstuna look to be the better team with a home advantage in this match but due to both teams table positioning a draw could ensue.
+In Sweden’s Allsvenskan Eskilstuna meet Helsingborg in an interesting matchup, Eskilstuna is fifteenth in the league table whereas their opponents Helsingborg are fourteenth on the table with only three points separating them thus Helsingborg have eight points while their opponents have five points.
+Helsingborg has lost four and drawn one of their last five matches while Eskilstuna has drawn two, lost two, and won one of their last matches.
+In their last recent two meetings, they drew in one match and Eskilstuna won one match away from home.
+Statistically, Eskilstuna looks to be the better team with home advantage in this match but due to both teams’ table positioning a draw could ensue.

 ALCORCON vs UD EXTREMADURA

 Alcorcon will be playing Extremadura in the LaLiga 2.
 Alcorcon are in eleventh place with 51 points while their opponents Extremadura are in fifteenth place with 45 points with a stellar four wins and one loss in their last five matches while Alcorcon has three losses one draw and one win comparatively.
 Both teams have won a single match in their last two meetings where the team that was playing at home registered a win.
 Statistically, Extremadura looks to be the better team but the fact that Alcorcon is playing at home and are above in the table could be anyone’s match or even Steven.